euler-xyz/ethereum-vault-connector/docs/specs.md

 ### Deposit/mint considerations
 1. Ensure reentrancy protection
-1. Authenticate the caller (the account from which the tokens will be pulled) depending on whether the vault is being called directly or through the EVC
+1. Authorize the appropriate account (the account from which the tokens will be pulled) depending on whether the vault is being called directly or through the EVC
 1. Take the snapshot of the initial vault state if not taken yet in this context
 1. Perform the operation
 1. Require the Vault Status Check

 ### Withdraw/redeem considerations
 1. Ensure reentrancy protection
-1. Authenticate the caller (the deposit owner or the account which was approved to withdraw/redeem) depending on whether the vault is being called directly or through the EVC
+1. Authorize the appropriate account (the deposit owner or the account which was approved to withdraw/redeem) depending on whether the vault is being called directly or through the EVC
 1. Take the snapshot of the initial vault state if not taken yet in this context
 1. Perform the operation
 1. Require the Account Status Check on the deposit owner